jaredflake/jaredflake.github.io/_pages/research.md

 ### *"Why Do Managers Interact with Unfavorable Analysts during Earnings Calls?"* (JMP)

-Under review at the *Journal of Accounting Research*
+Revise and resubmit at the *Journal of Accounting Research*

 Paper available upon request.